China tops agenda as Biden meets Italy's Meloni in Washington | Politics

 China tops agenda as Biden meets Italy's Meloni in Washington

-U.S. President Joe Biden met Italian Prime Minister Giorgia Meloni at the White House on Thursday, with the Ukraine war, trade and Italy's relations with China featuring atop their agenda.
+The two leaders emphasized areas of cooperation and unity in a joint statement issued after the meeting, vowing to continue supporting Ukraine for as long as it takes and to strengthening dialogue on the "opportunities and challenges posed by the People's Republic of China."
+INCREASING TRADE Meloni faces a decision in coming months over whether to maintain Italy's membership in Beijing's BRI infrastructure plan, a program which Washington has been working to counter.
+Biden said Italy and the United States would only see their mutual trade increase.

-U.S. President Joe Biden met Italian Prime Minister Giorgia Meloni at the White House on Thursday, with the Ukraine war, trade and Italy's relations with China featuring atop their agenda.
-Italy's first woman prime minister came to power last October and is seeking an assertive role abroad as she plans the upcoming Italian presidency of the Group of 7 (G7) nations in 2024.
+U.S. President Joe Biden met Italian Prime Minister Giorgia Meloni at the White House on Thursday, vowing to deepen economic ties and strengthen cooperation on challenges posed by China, but skirted differences over LGTBQ rights.

 Biden said Italy and the United States would only see their mutual trade increase.
 "We're talking about our deepening economic connection that has fueled more than $100 billion in trade last year," Biden said during the White House meeting.
 "In my mind, there's no reason why that can't increase."

-Biden brought some officials to the meeting who have a primarily economic portfolio, including his commerce secretary, Gina Raimondo.
+Biden brought some officials to the meeting who have a primarily economic portfolio, including his commerce secretary, Gina Raimondo, whose department has spearheaded export controls on high-tech goods being sold to China.
 Italy in 2019 became the first and so far only G7 nation to join China's major infrastructure initiative, with critics saying the partnership would enable China to gain control of sensitive technologies and vital infrastructure.

-Italy is seen as highly unlikely to renew the deal with China when it expires in March 2024, and Meloni said in May it was possible to have good relations with Beijing without being part of the pact.
-Meloni, who may meet one-on-one with Chinese President Xi Jinping later this year, pointedly described the United States as "our most important trade partner outside the European Union."
+Italy is seen as highly unlikely to renew the deal when it expires in March 2024, and Meloni said in May it was possible to have good relations with Beijing without being part of the pact.
+Meloni, who said she planned to visit China during one of her next diplomatic missions and may meet one-on-one with Chinese President Xi Jinping, pointedly described the United States as "our most important trade partner outside the European Union."
+She also took aim at trade practices that undermined workers rights and safety and called for "fair" trade, in what trade experts saw as another jab at Beijing.

-The G7 formally launched an alternative to the Belt and Road, the Partnership for Global Infrastructure and Investment, last year.
+The G7 formally launched the Partnership for Global Infrastructure and Investment, its alternative to the BRI, last year.
 G7 countries said in May at their leaders' summit in Japan that they were trying to "reduce excessive dependencies" on other countries but "not decoupling or turning inwards."
-The Biden-Meloni meeting takes place less than a week after she hosted an international conference on migration in Rome, as Italy tries to cope with a high volume of migrants arriving by boat from North Africa.
+The Biden-Meloni meeting took place less than a week after she hosted an international conference on migration in Rome, as Italy tries to cope with a high volume of migrants arriving by boat from North Africa.

 Italy was planning to discuss with the U.S. how to support the development and stability of Africa, Meloni's office said.